 The climate transformation is becoming inevitable, as a minimum, for the companies of oil and gas industry.
-It will be rather a long-term process than a short duration action, that is why it needs a system approach, and understanding that it is a task for several decades.
+It will be rather a long-term process than a short duration action, that is why it needs a system approach, and understanding that it is a task for several decades

-CLIMATE CHANGE RISKS Political and regulatory risks (e.g. introduction of carbon price fixing/increasing country's transition to quota allocation by specific shortage of quotas; reducing power consumption reinforcing efficiency enhancement measures and Low-carbon economy Market risk (risk of change in supply and demand for certain transition risks Technological risk (development and use of new technologies such and sequestration technologies and other decarb Reputational risks associated with a changed perception of the Corr to low-carbon economy, or avoiding such transition Physical climate change risks Short-term risks caused by extreme weather events such as cyclo Systematic (chronic) risks caused by long-term climatic model changes (e.g level and flooding of onshore wells).
+Political and regulatory risks

+(e.g. introduction of carbon price fixing/increasing mechanisms to reduce greenhouse gas emissions; the country's transition to quota allocation by specific emission factors only resulting in some companies having shortage of quotas; reducing power consumption to reduce emissions; making energy efficient decisions; reinforcing efficiency enhancement measures and promoting more sustainable land use methods).

+Low-carbon economy

+RISK

+CLIMATE CHANGE

+Market risk (risk of change in supply and demand for certain climate-related goods, products and services).

+transition risks Technological risk

+(development and use of new technologies such as RES, energy efficient technologies, BATs, carbon capture and seguestration technologies and other decarbonisation technologies).

+Reputational risks

+associated with a changed perception of the Company by stakeholders because of its contribution to transition to low-carbon economy, or avoiding such transition.

+Physical climate change risks

+Short-term risks caused by extreme weather events such as cyclones, hurricanes, floods.

+Systematic (chronic) risks

+caused by long-term climatic model changes (e.g. abnormally high temperatures for long periods, increased sea level and flooding of onshore wells).